SuzuneToumyou/Site_Checker/README.md

 - **Check Interval**: Set the interval for checking the website (default is six hours).
 - **Target Website**: Enter the URL of the website you want to monitor.

-## Usage
-1. Download and install the software.
-2. Launch the application.
-3. Enter the check interval and the target website.
-4. The software will notify you with a popup if there are any updates on the specified website.

 ## Note
 This software is intended for simple website monitoring and notification purposes